Become a Docent

 Our Education Programs thrive because of enthusiastic, dedicated volunteers who develop and produce our materials, visit classrooms to teach schoolchildren about birds and nature, and lead youth field trips.
 You can join our education team and share the wonder of nature with young people! *

-Become a volunteer today by filling out our Volunteer Sign-up form or contacting our Programs Coordinator at (408) 252-3740 or by email.
+Become a volunteer today by filling out our Volunteer Sign-up form or contacting our Education and Outreach Director at (408) 252-3740 or by email.

 Educational Materials Developer